ghoulmann/summer-steam-program-details-2015/details-web/source/resources.rst

 Wark, McKenzie. *A Hacker Manifesto*.
 Cambridge, MA: Harvard UP, 2004.
 Print.

 Wark, McKenzie. *Gamer Theory*.
 Cambridge, Mass.: Harvard UP, 2007.
 Print.

+"Who Are the Hackers?
+[Playlist]."
+Ted.com.
+Ted Talks.
+Web.
+26 Jan.
+2015. <http://www.ted.com/playlists/10/who_are_the_hackers>.

 Wiener, Norbert. *Cybernetics: Control and Communication in the Animal and the Machine*.
 New York: Wiley, 1948.
 Print.